 October 1 is the application deadline for this Physical Therapist Assistant Scholarship.

 This scholarship assists students in the Physical Therapist Assistant program at Great Falls College - Montana State University.
-To be eligible for this scholarship, students must be enrolled in the program.
+To be eligible for this scholarship, students must be enrolled in the program and have a 3.0 GPA or above.

 Selections will be made through the Benefis Foundation’s Healthcare Scholarship Selection Committee.
 The amount and number of scholarships awarded is subject to change each year.